 Details about the sale

 Inform the tenant that the property is being sold.
 Be transparent about the process, including whether the lease and deposit will transfer to the new owner.
-Let them know that the property will go on the market, and they may need to cooperate with showings.
+Let them know that the property will be going on the market, and that they may need to cooperate with upcoming property showings.

 Showing information

-Mention how much notice you’ll provide before a property showing.
-If state laws require specific notice periods (such as at least a one-day notice), cite them to reassure the tenant that their rights are being respected.
-Clarify that any showings will be conducted by licensed real estate professionals, and be considerate of the tenant’s schedule.
+Include information on how much notice you’ll provide before a property showing.
+If state laws require specific notice periods, cite them to reassure the resident that their rights are being respected.
+Clarify that any showings will be conducted by licensed real estate professionals, and be considerate of the resident's schedule.

 Responsibilities before the sale

-If the tenant has any responsibilities, such as keeping the property tidy for showings, outline them in this section.
-You may want to consider offering a cleaning service to make it easy for the tenant to keep the property in great condition.
-In all cases, be polite and professional, and make sure the tenant understands what is expected of them.
+If the resident has any responsibilities, such as keeping the property tidy for showings, outline them in this section.
+You may want to consider offering a cleaning service to make it easy for the resident to keep the property in great condition.
+In all cases, be polite and professional, and make sure the resident understands what is expected of them.

 Incentives (if applicable)